Topics on this page

 - Incarcerated Parents

 - When the Custody Order Agreement is Violated

 - Modification of Custody

 - Other Issues

 Maryland law presumes that both natural parents are the natural custodians of their children.
 The law does not favor either the mother or father.
 This article is designed to give you general information on how courts decide custody and visitation rights in Maryland.

-Either one of the separated parents may petition a circuit court in Maryland for custody of a child.
-If the parties cannot agree about who should have custody, the court will grant custody either solely to one of the parents or joint custody to both of the parents.
+Either of the separated parents may petition a circuit court in Maryland for custody of a child.
+If the parties cannot agree about who should have custody, the court will grant custody either solely to one of the parents or shared between parents.

 Joint Custody - Joint Custody is actually broken down into three categories: Joint Legal, Shared Physical, and Combination.

 - Joint Legal Custody is where the parents work together and share the care and control of the upbringing of the child, even if the child has only one primary residence.
 Each parent has an equal voice in making decisions.There are hybrid versions of joint legal custody where one parent may have "tiebreaking" authority (the final word in cases of disagreement), or each parent may have certain areas of decision making authority.

 - Shared Physical Custody is when the child has two residences, spending at least 35% of the time with each parent.